Aman-chatterjee/DFAEmailValidator/README.md

 # DFAEmailValidator
  Its, a simple email validator/checker which uses Deterministic Finite Automata (DFA) to find pattern of an email.
+ Also, shows the State transitions diagram of the email with animation.

 <!DOCTYPE html>
 <html lang="en">